The Miracle Swaddle For Newborns & Why It Works

 My baby keeps waking at night.

 We know that infants seem as if they like to have their hands up by their faces, but that startle reflex can trigger a left hook to the jaw during sleep time, which is not anyone’s favorite way to wake up.
 So, securing those hands, ideally tucked behind the hip, will make longer stretches of sleep not only possible but replicable.

 What if my baby is too wiggly to swaddle correctly?

 Watch the Moms on Call video tutorial, practice on a stuffed animal, and then try the technique on your baby after a nice warm bath.
 That takes the pressure off and allows you to take your time.
 Once your baby is secured in their large, soft, safe swaddle, allow that little one a few minutes to get those last wiggles out.
 Then, watch as they rest and relax.

 What is the best temperature for my baby’s room?

 Keeping a nursery between 68-72 degrees is the perfect temperature for your baby to sleep in a light, cotton sleeper or short-sleeved bodysuit secured with a soft, large swaddle blanket.

 Do I swaddle my baby at nap time?

 Yes!
 As often as your reality allows or for a minimum of two naps a day.

-In review, the swaddle technique that serves babies best requires the right tools, including a swaddle with fabric that is soft and breathable, but will stay secure and almost sticks to itself.
-The swaddle also must be large enough to grow with your baby until the startle reflex decreases around 3 months of age.
-The proper technique takes practice, so give yourself time to learn how to perfectly swaddle your baby.
+In review, the swaddle technique that serves babies best requires the right tools, including a swaddle with fabric that is soft and breathable but will stay secure and almost stick to itself.
+The swaddle must also be large enough to grow with your baby until the startle reflex decreases around 3 months.
+The proper technique takes practice, so give yourself time to learn how to swaddle your baby.